Peter Walsh (Australian politician): Hawke government

+Later life

 After leaving politics, Walsh was a columnist for the Australian Financial Review and was particularly critical of environmentalism.
 He was one of the founders of the Lavoisier Group which opposes the Kyoto protocol on global warming.
 Walsh also expressed criticism over the Rudd government's National Broadband Network scheme.

 Walsh died at a hospital in Perth after a short illness on 10 April 2015.

 In his tribute to him, sitting Liberal Finance Minister and another WA Senator Mathias Cormann described his predecessor as "a real pillar of the Hawke Government".